Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Noncommutative motives and equivariant algebraic K--theory

-\begin{rmk} In fact, the proof of the second part of the lemma above shows that any additive functor already sends left--split or right--split Verdier sequences to fibre sequences. \end{rmk}
+\begin{rmk} In fact, the proof of the second part of the lemma above shows that any additive functor already sends left--split or right--split Karoubi sequences to fibre sequences. \end{rmk}

-We end this subsection by recording how stable valued additive functors interact with certain pushout diagrams.
-This will be needed in our analysis of equivariant algebraic K--theory when $G$ is a 2--group in \cref{subsection:PointwiseEqualsNormed2-Groups}.
+Next, we record how stable valued additive functors interact with certain pushout diagrams.
+This will be needed in our analysis of equivariant algebraic K--theory in \cref{subsection:PointwiseEqualsNormed2-Groups}.

 \begin{defn} A square in $\underline{\cat}\Tperfect$